notchidera/fantasyFootballServer/README.md

 Visit this repo in order to access to the **backend code** : <a href="https://github.com/ViRuss0/fantasyFootballServer.git">https://github.com/ViRuss0/fantasyFootballServer.git</a></br>
 Visit this repo in order to access to the **client code** : <a href="https://github.com/ViRuss0/fantasyFootballClient.git">https://github.com/ViRuss0/fantasyFootballClient.git</a></br>

+---

 <h2>How to run the project</h2>
 <h3>Quick access</h3>

 There is an **already running app**, hosted on Render (it's not superfast due to the hosting plan, but it does its job): <a href="https://fantasquadbuilder.onrender.com/" target="_blank">https://fantasquadbuilder.onrender.com/</a>.
 I suggest using that App if you want to play around.

-There is also a **test user that you can use** to test the app (it works both on dev and production eviroments):
+There is also a **test user that you can use** to test the app:

 <ul>
 <li>testuser@gmail.com</li>